Table of Contents

 PendingDeviceList Pending device list download tasks

-DeviceList Device list download result
+DeviceList Device list download results

 Next steps